jerry-3mp/maze-solver/maze-solver-tdd-mcp-workflow.md

 4. Include proper pagination, sorting and filtering for collection endpoints
 5. Implement appropriate caching headers where applicable

+## README.md File Guidelines
+1. Keep the README.md file concise and scannable
+2. Focus on essential information that developers need to know
+3. Use bullet points rather than lengthy paragraphs
+4. For the development journal, use numbered steps instead of dated entries for short-term projects
+5. Only include technologies actually used in the project
+6. Prioritize information that helps new team members get started quickly

 ## Interaction Commands
 You can use these commands at any point in the process:
 - "Discussion Time" - To discuss design patterns, architecture, or any concerns you have